Table of Content

 The architecture should be ready for new algorithms, frameworks, and hardware advancements.

-A document processing AI originally built on TensorFlow can adopt a new transformer-based NLP model trained in PyTorch.
+Intelligent document processing originally built on TensorFlow can adopt a new transformer-based NLP model trained in PyTorch.
 Because the architecture uses ONNX as an intermediate format and containerized deployments, the team can swap the model in production without rewriting inference code or retraining unrelated systems.

 Strong AI systems are built the same way strong buildings are: on well-engineered foundations.
 This foundation is a mix of clear objectives, reliable data, the right architecture, and the ability to evolve as new challenges appear.